psi-im/qconf/README.md

 qconf project.qc
 ```

 Assuming all goes well, this will output `configure` and `configure.exe` programs.
 Simply copy these files into your application package.
 Make sure to `include(conf.pri)` in your project.pro file.

 Tip: If qconf is launched with no arguments, it will use the first .qc file it can find in the current directory.
 If there is no .qc file, then it will look for a .pro file, and create a .qc for you based on it.

 The Configure Programs
 ----------------------

 Once the configure programs have been created, they are immediately usable.
-The programs simply perform the following tasks:
+The programs perform the following tasks:

 1. Check for a proper Qt build environment.
 This is done by compiling the `conf` program, which ensures that the Qt library, qmake, and necessary compiler tools are present and functioning.